 • For casual browsing on trusted networks, keeping Edge Secure Network on might offer a layer of convenience with minimal setup.

-Edge Secure Network on mobile devices vs desktop Vpn for edge extension free
+Edge Secure Network on mobile devices vs desktop

 • On mobile, Edge Secure Network can be more efficient on cellular networks and when roaming, but it may also interfere with certain apps that rely on direct connections.
 If you frequently switch networks, a portable VPN app can offer consistent protection across all networks.